skeleton jester

 "You!
 Why are you here?
 I call for my wife, and you come to mock me."

-There were no jokes, no riddles, no inappropriate comments about the social structure of medieval England.
+This time, there were no jokes, no riddles, no inappropriate comments about the social structure of medieval England.
 The jester drew near, and Lord Percy could see a red glow in the hollow of his black eye sockets.
-In that glow, the nobleman saw the devastating effect the plague would eventually have on his homeland.
+In that glow, the nobleman saw the devastating effect that the plague would ultimately have on his homeland.
 He saw bodies being taken out of homes and burned in the streets; mass unmarked graves; men, women and children of all classes—one-third of the population of Europe—mowed down by the merciless juggernaut of the Black Death.

-"Show me no more!" the nobleman cried and turned his head away in bitter defeat.
+"Show me no more, I pray!" the nobleman sobbed and turned his head away in bitter defeat.
 "I've seen enough."

 "Come, m'lord.
 It is your time.
-You must hurry; I have many, many more souls to collect before this night is over."
+You must hurry; I have many, many more souls to collect before this day is over."

 Thus, Death—the greatest conqueror in history, a respecter of neither age nor beauty, neither intelligence nor talent, neither innocence nor godliness—claimed the life of the brave Lord Percy of Gatesbridge Manor.